newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/reseller.md

 ---
 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- A decision on if your business will resell goods or services
+* A decision on if your business will resell goods or services
-- A Resale Certificate shared with applicable businesses
+* A resale certificate shared with applicable businesses

 :::